 So I set about teaching myself how to decorate my home with moldings.

-While I knew I wanted really nice moldings, I also knew I’d have to install them myself, and that the materials would have to be affordable — no custom milled moldings for me — I’d have to buy inexpensive, off the shelf moldings.
+And while I knew I wanted really nice moldings, I also knew I’d have to install them myself, and that the materials would have to be affordable — no custom milled moldings for me — I’d have to buy inexpensive, stock moldings from my local lumber yard.

 The Learning Curve